Wild goalie Devan Dubnyk on NHL restart: 'I'm not interested in packing up and going away'

 "I can't imagine that anybody else would, and I think it sounds like the NHL is sensitive to that and understands that.
 So, we're just going to have to wait and see how everything unfolds here."

-Dubnyk, who’s the Wild’s representative for the NHL Players’ Association, said specific options haven’t been tabled, but the effect on families is on the players’ minds.
+Dubnyk, the Wild's representative for the NHL Players' Association (NHLPA), said specific options haven't been tabled, but the effect on families is on the players' minds.

 "Obviously we're not just going to play in all 31 arenas, so there's going to be some form of neutral sites or single sites where a bunch of teams are," Dubnyk said.
 "What are we looking at as far as are we going to see our families?
 How's that going to work?
 How long are we going to be away?
 And again, questions that can't be answered right now but certainly concerns for guys.